- Cohen, Loren, Okediji & O'Rourke, Copyright in a Global Information Economy (Aspen, 3d ed. 2010).

-- Class will not meet on the following days:
+- Class will not meet on the following dates:

 Office Hours and Contact Information